- *Contact Us*

 Overdrive has been our most popular service for eBooks and digital audiobooks for years.
 It supports many devices including: PCs, Macs, basic Amazon Kindles, Kindle Fires, basic Barnes & Noble Nooks, Nook color devices, Apple devices and Android devices.
 Click preceding links for printable instructions supporting the device of your choice.

 Try OverDrive’s new app, Libby, for a simpler method of accessing the same giant collection of eBooks & audiobooks.
 Click here for instructions on using Libby with supported devices. **Please note: The Libby app is not available in the Amazon app store for Kindle devices.**

 Watch from over 30,000 feature films, documentaries, foreign language, and educational videos.
-Stream up to 8 titles a month (for 3 days each) on your desktop computer, mobile, Roku, Apple TV and coming soon to Amazon Fire TV.
+Stream up to 8 titles a month (for 3 days each) on your desktop computer, mobile, Roku, Apple TV and Amazon Fire TV.
 To access Kanopy on mobile devices or a television, install the Kanopy app from your device’s app store.

 To use Kanopy, follow this link then choose SIGN UP to create your Account.
 You will need an email address and password.
 Once you receive the confirmation email, follow the provided link and enter your library barcode number to authenticate your Kanopy account.